qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_general_tools.rst

 The output virtual vector layer will not be open in the current project.

-This algorithm is especially useful in case another algorithm needs multiple layers but accept only one ``vrt`` in which the layers are specified
+This algorithm is especially useful in case another algorithm needs multiple layers but accept only one ``vrt`` in which the layers are specified.

 Parameters
 ..........